There has been a Parish Council in Malpas since Parish Councils were formed in 1894.

 Malpas Rural District Council (RDC) were responsible for building a number of houses in the local area.

-Examples can be seen at Sunnyside and on Well Avenue,
+Examples can be seen at Sunnyside and on Well Avenue.

-The Cheshire parishes in the sanitary district became Malpas Rural District, while the remaining area in Shropshire became Whitchurch Rural District.
+The Cheshire civil parishes (formerly known as townships) became Malpas Rural District, while the remaining parishes in

-It consisted of the following civil parishes:
+Malpas RDC served a fairly extensive area, consisting of the following civil parishes:

 Agden